Forward-UIUC-2021F/chen-si-domain-relevant-keyword-extraction/README.md

     python3 keyword_extraction.py -t 0.9 -u true -s true
     ```
 - Please see -h for any description of argument.
 Weighting of Autophrase and Domain-relevance score need to be manually changed in code.

+#### Some Bugs Fix
+- When using domain-relevance library, there exist a possibility that **print** statements of **epoch** might be stored in the output file that could cause error in code.
+The quick way to fix the bug is to delete **epoch** progress printing statements directly.